nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing tags `[Coming soon in v1.5]`

-Now that you made it here, you have successfully mastered the tag features!
-Refer to the [Commannd summary](#command-summary) for a quick reference to all tag commands.
+Congratulations on completing this section on Tag Management Features, you have successfully mastered the tag features!
+Refer to the [Command summary](#command-summary) for a quick reference to all tag commands.
 Let us move on to the [Customisation Features](#customisation-features).

 ## Customisation Features